AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 If this some chart type is used widely on your site, you can store settings in a js file and then use theme when needed - no need to configure chart again and copy-paste settings from one place to another.

-Another example of templates use - you can store several themes in one place and create several groups of similar chart.
-Just [reset theme](#reset_theme) when you need to set new group of charts.

 ##Create Theme